alire-project/alire/doc/catalog-format-spec.md

  - mere strings (`"Hello, world!"`);
  - booleans (`true`, `false`);

+When a string denotes a relative path intended to be portable across operating systems, it must use forward slashes as directory separator: `"path/to/my/resource"`.

 We can then split composite data in two kinds: lists (TOML's arrays) and mappings (JSON's tables).
 Lists are just sequences of other values, for instance a list of strings: